-While the entire development is set to be completed in the fall, the 66-story luxury high-rise soaring above Lower Manhattan at 130 William has already started welcoming its first residents.
+The newly completed 66-story luxury high-rise soaring above Lower Manhattan at 130 William Street has already started welcoming its first residents.

 This means we get a chance to peek inside the first completed residences at the architecturally distinct tower whose exteriors and interiors were both designed by acclaimed architect David Adjaye.

 An elegant addition to the New York skyline, the 130 William Street building features 242 residences ranging in size from studios to four-bedroom condos.

 With prices going from $1.6 million to $6.9 million, the condos have a unique and upscale design, framed by oversized arched windows and fitted with luxurious interior finishes, each showcasing painstaking attention to detail.

 Adjaye himself designed all the fixtures and hardware throughout the residences in a beautiful, burnished bronze finish — to complement the architecture of the building in a most flattering way.

 The apartments at 130 William Street: luxury interiors with designer furnishings and dramatic city views

 The recently-unveiled model residences give us a good idea of what 130 William Street offers its residents: open, bright floorplans, dramatic views of the city, and designer furnishings coupled with painstaking attention to detail.

 In fact, Adjaye custom-designed all the finishing touches, including faucets, showerheads, accessories, and door handles.